unjs/unwasm/README.md

 const { func } = await import("lib/module.wasm").then((mod) => mod.default);
 ```

-In case of your WebAssembly module requires imports object (which is likely!), the usage syntax would be slightly different as we need to initial module with imports object first:
+In case your WebAssembly module requires an import object (which is likely!), the usage syntax would be slightly different as we need to initial the module with an import object first:

 **Using static import with imports object:**